-To say that I know teachers who are tired is like saying, “I know a baby who cries,” or “I know a pizza that is delicious.”
-Of course; it’s expected that teachers are tired by this point.
+To say that I know teachers who are tired is like saying, “I know a baby who cries” or “I know a pizza that is delicious.”
+Of course, it’s expected that teachers are tired by this point.
 It’s November.
-Not only are we neck-deep in DEVOLSON (the Dark, Evil Vortex of Late September, October, and November), but we’ve just trudged through the sugar-induced mood swings of Halloween, the onslaught of paperwork and parent emails at the end of a grading period.
+Not only are we neck-deep in DEVOLSON (the Dark, Evil Vortex of Late September, October, and November), but we’ve just trudged through the sugar-induced mood swings of Halloween, the onslaught of paperwork, and parent emails at the end of a grading period.
 And chances are you probably just got an another red-exclamation-point e-mail in your inbox while you were reading this paragraph.

 It’s rough out there, my friends.

 One of the best ways to cope with this time of year is by laughing.
 Recently I had my readers finish the sentence, “This week I was so tired I _____,” on a Facebook status.

 The responses were some of the most fabulous bits of literature I’ve ever read.
 Enjoy them with me, won’t you?